 There are two types of state pension, which applies to you depends on whether you reached state pension age before the new state pension came into force – the new state pension and the old basic state pension.

-This is a regular payment from the Government based on your previous National Insurance contributions and you receive this is you reached state pension age on or before April 2016 – that is, if you are a woman born before 5 April 1952 or a man born on or before 5 April 1951.
+This is a regular payment from the Government based on your previous National Insurance contributions and you receive this if you reached state pension age on or before April 2016 – that is, if you are a woman born before 5 April 1953 or a man born on or before 5 April 1951.

 The new state pension is a regular payment from the Government that most people can claim in later life.
 You can claim this at state pension age if you have at least 10 years National Insurance contributions and are: